orbeon/orbeon-forms-doc/xforms/events-extensions-context.md

 - `event('xxf:item-value')`
   When this event is dispatched to in response to a selection control item being selected, returns the value of the selected item.

+[SINCE Orbeon Forms 2018.2]

+`xxf:binding` also returns the binding if the control has a binding but is non-relevant.
+In previous versions, if the control was non-relevant, `xxf:binding` always returned the empty sequence.

 ## Other events